rpetrusha/docs/docs/core/whats-new/dotnet-core-2-2.md

 We expect hosting providers to define custom configuration and policy, including settings that potentially influence the load behavior of the main entry point, such as the <xref:System.Runtime.Loader.AssemblyLoadContext?displayProperty=nameWithType> behavior.
 The hook can be used to set up tracing or telemetry injection, to set up callbacks for handling, or to define other environment-dependent behavior.
 The hook is separate from the entry point, so that user code doesn't need to be modified.

 See [Host startup hook](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/host-startup-hook.md) for more information.

-## New deployment mode

-Starting with .NET Core 2.2, you can deploy [framework-dependent executables](../deploying/index.md), which are **.exe** files instead of **.dll** files.
-Functionally similar to framework-dependent deployments, framework-dependent executables (FDE) are platform-specific and aren't self-contained.
-These deployments still rely on the presence of a shared system-wide version of .NET Core to run.
-Your app contains only your code and any third-party dependencies.

-This new deployment mode has the distinct advantage of building an executable instead of a library, which means you can run your app directly without invoking `dotnet` first.

 ## See also